-1 Q70.
-IN EVALUATING THE RESULTS OF THE CONSTANT GROWTH DCF 2 MODEL, IS IT APPROPRIATE TO ELIMINATE ESTIMATES THAT ARE 3 EXTREME LOW OR HIGH OUTLIERS?
+Q70.
+IN EVALUATING THE RESULTS OF THE CONSTANT GROWTH DCF MODEL, IS IT APPROPRIATE TO ELIMINATE ESTIMATES THAT ARE EXTREME LOW OR HIGH OUTLIERS?

 4 A70.
 Yes.
-In applying quantitative methods to estimate the cost of equity, it is essential 5 that the resulting values pass fundamental tests of reasonableness and economic logic 6 Accordingly, DCF estimates that are implausibly low or high should be eliminated 7 when evaluating the results of this method.
+In applying quantitative methods to estimate the cost of equity, it is essential 5 that the resulting values pass fundamental tests of reasonableness and economic logic.
+6 Accordingly, DCF estimates that are implausibly low or high should be eliminated 7 when evaluating the results of this method.

 8 Q71.
 HOW DID YOU EVALUATE DCF ESTIMATES AT THE LOW END OF THE 9 RANGE?

 10 A71.
-I based my evaluation of DCF estimates at the low end of the range on the 11 fundamental risk-return tradeoff, which holds that investors will only take on more 12 risk if they expect to earn a higher rate of return to compensate them for the greater 13 uncertainly.
-Because common stocks lack the protections associated with ar 14 investment in long-term bonds, a utility's common stock imposes far greater risks or 15 investors.
-As a result, the rate of return that investors require from a utility's commor 16 stock is considerably higher than the yield offered by senior, long-term debt 17 Consistent with this principle, DCF results that are not sufficiently higher than the 18 yield available on less risky utility bonds must be eliminated.
+I based my evaluation of DCF estimates at the low end of the range on the 11 fundamental risk-return tradeoff, which holds that investors will only take on more 12 risk if they expect to earn a higher rate of return to compensate them for the greater 13 Because common stocks lack the protections associated with an uncertainly.
+14 investment in long-term bonds, a utility's common stock imposes far greater risks on 15 investors.
+As a result, the rate of return that investors require from a utility's common 16 stock is considerably higher than the yield offered by senior, long-term debt.
+17 Consistent with this principle, DCF results that are not sufficiently higher than the 18 yield available on less risky utility bonds must be eliminated.

 19 Q72.
 HAVE SIMILAR TESTS BEEN APPLIED BY REGULATORS?
-20 A72.
-Yes.
-FERC has noted that adjustments are justified where applications of the DCF 21 approach produce illogical results.
-FFRC evaluates DCF results against observable